From Tool Making to Production: How Injection Mold Design Impacts Plastics Manufacturing Success

 • Incomplete filling

-The Hidden Link Between Tool Making and Lead Times
+The Hidden Link between Tool Making and Lead Times

 Poor Tool Design Leads To:

-• Multiple sampling iterations
+• Number of sampling iterations

 • Unexpected modifications